databricks/spark-deep-learning/README.md

 ## Spark version compatibility

-Spark >= 2.3.0 is required, Python 2.7 is recommended.
+Spark 2.1.1 and Python 2.7 are recommended.

 ## Support